 - Tell sellers when you replace their numbers.
 More importantly tell them why.
 Give them a call or send them a message, use the opportunity to show them you give a shit.
 They will love you for it.

-- Protecting sellers from unwanted calls is a key.
+- Protecting sellers from unwanted calls is key.
 A good call tracking partner will have a proactive approach to eliminate unwanted calls.

-- If you don’t show numbers consider using automatic call backs, triggered by actions buyers take that will connect them the seller immediately.
+- If you don’t show numbers consider using automatic call backs, triggered by actions buyers take that will connect them with the seller immediately.